Claire Pinney Painting and Poetry

 Settling back in England, she worked at a project for homeless women for 7 years, trained as a spiritual director, studied theology and generally tried to figure out what to do with herself.
 Finally she graduated from London Met with a degree in Fine Art and won the University's Purchase Prize.

 Claire set up the Crypt Gallery at St Pancras Church, London and was its Director for 12 years.
-During this time she also played a part in developing a small charity called PSALM, which brings creative workshops to older people, carrying the strapline "taking ageing and faith seriously".
+During this time she also played a part in developing a small charity called PSALM, bringing creative workshops to older people, carrying the strapline "taking ageing and faith seriously".

 Claire's career began in a cake shop in St Albans, Hertfordshire.
 She progressed from jam doughnuts to rum babas but her life was changed forever by the Russian slices.